LazorKit LogoLazorKit

 Smart Wallet

-How LazorKit smart wallets work — passkey authentication, PDA structure, roles, and lifecycle.
+How LazorKit smart wallets work — PDA structure, vault vs wallet PDA, authentication, roles, lifecycle.

-A LazorKit smart wallet is a group of on-chain accounts controlled by the LazorKit program.
-The owner authenticates via WebAuthn (passkey) or Ed25519 — no seed phrase or browser extension required.
+A LazorKit smart wallet is a cluster of on-chain accounts controlled by the LazorKit program.
+The owner authenticates via WebAuthn (passkey) or Ed25519 — no seed phrase, no browser extension, no private key storage in your app.

-Session PDA["session", wallet, session_key]80+ bytesEphemeral sub-key with spending limits
+Session PDA["session", wallet, session_key]80+ bytesEphemeral signer + immutable action buffer.

 Wallet PDA